Refinance before rates rise. Lock in a low rate now. Check My Rate.

 1 Choosing to refinance to a longer term may lower your monthly payment, but increase the amount of interest you may pay.
 Choosing to refinance to a shorter term may increase your monthly payment, but lower the amount of interest you may pay.
 Review your loan documentation for the total cost of your refinanced loan.

-*As a result of ongoing court actions, the terms of some Income-Driven Repayment (IDR) plans, including the SAVE plan, may be subject to change.
+*As a result of ongoing court actions, the terms of some Income-Driven Repayment (IDR) plans may be subject to change.
 Please refer to studentaid.gov for the current status of these plans.